visipedia/inat_comp/README_raw.md

 Please open an issue if you have questions or problems with the dataset.

+## Updates
+April 10th, 2018: Bounding boxes have been added to the 2017 dataset, see [here](2017/README.md#bounding-boxes).

 ## Kaggle
 We are using Kaggle to host the leaderboard.
 Checkout the competition page [here](https://www.kaggle.com/c/inaturalist-2018).